farhannawazofficial/THD-INSTITUTE-WEB/README.md

 THD INSTITUTE
-website fronted working NEW pages added new file new add
+website fronted working NEW pages new file new add